kgryte/talks-wafflejs-june-2017/README.md

-# Web Assembly, Numeric Computing, and the Future of the Web
+# WebAssembly, Numeric Computing, and the Future of the Web

 > Talk for [WaffleJS][wafflejs] (June, 2017).